2023 Best Computer Science Bachelor's Degree Schools in Washington

 Top 10 Best Computer Science Bachelor's Degree Schools

 Our analysis found University of Washington - Seattle Campus to be the best school for computer science students who want to pursue a bachelor’s degree in Washington.
-UW Seattle is a fairly large public school located in the large city of Seattle.
+UW Seattle is a very large public school located in the large city of Seattle.

 After completing their Bachelor's Degree, compsci graduates from UW Seattle carry an average student debtload of $18,015.
 This translates to an average monthly loan payment of $218, based on a 10-year repayment plan.